Cracked After Hours

-Cracked After Hours was a comedy web series hosted on the website Cracked.com (and simultaneously on YouTube) and produced by Cracked and its then-parent company The E. W. Scripps Company.
+Cracked After Hours is a comedy web series created by Jack O'Brien and Daniel O'Brien and hosted on the website Cracked.com (and simultaneously on YouTube).
+Produced by Cracked and its then-parent company The E. W. Scripps Company, the series premiered on July 19, 2010, and its final episode was released on November 20, 2017.

 Overview

 The scripted comedy followed four friends/co-workers of Cracked.com who meet after work at their local diner.
 The Seinfeldian conversations usually result in heavily disputed opinions about pop culture and life in general.